Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 <div>
 <img src="images/figure-9.png" title="Logical schema of the SharedResources document" alt="Logical schema of the SharedResources document">
-<p><em>Figure 9: Logical schema of the SharedResources document</em></p>
+<p><em>Figure 6: Logical schema of the SharedResources document</em></p>
 </div>

 ### Class ShaderDefinition

-ShaderDefinitions are, in this version of the I3S specification, an optional feature to provide API-dependent shader programs with a layer.
+ShaderDefinitions can be optionally included with a feature to provide API-dependent shader programs with a layer.

 ### Class Symbol